-In this chapter we assume that you perform deployment of your application to Cloud Foundry PaaS
+In this chapter, we assume that you deploy your application to Cloud Foundry PaaS.

 microservice setup for this demo.

-If you want to just run the demo as far as possible using PCF Dev and Docker Compose
+If you want only to run the demo as far as possible by using PCF Dev and Docker Compose, do the following:

-You need to fork only these.
-That’s because only then will your user be able to tag and push the tag to repo.
+You need to fork only the following repositories, because only then can you tag and push the tag to the repository:

-Concourse + Artifactory can be run locally.
-To do that just execute the
+You can run Concourse + Artifactory locally.
+To do so, run the

 git clone https://github.com/spring-cloud/spring-cloud-pipelines cd spring-cloud-pipelines/concourse ./setup_docker_compose.sh ./start.sh 192.168.99.100

-setup_docker_compose.sh script should be executed once only to allow
+setup_docker_compose.sh script should be run only once, to allow

 generation of keys.